from a handpicked tutor in LIVE 1-to-1 classes

 - sin π/6 = 0.5 ⇒ π/6 = sin-1(0.5)

-Inverse Sine Formula
+Sin Inverse x Formula

 In a right-angled triangle, the sine of an angle (θ) is the ratio of its opposite side to the hypotenuse. i.e., sin θ = (opposite side) / (hypotenuse).
 Then by the definition of inverse sine, θ = sin-1[ (opposite side) / (hypotenuse) ] .
+As the image below shows, to find the measure of the angle θ, we use the sin inverse x formula given by, θ = arcsin[ (opposite side) / (hypotenuse) ].
+Inverse sine gives the measure of the angle for the corresponding value of the sine function such that the angle lies in the range of the sin inverse (We will discuss the domain and range of inverse sine in the next section.).

 Thus, the inverse sine function is used to find the angle in a right-angled triangle when the opposite side and the hypotenuse are given.
 Also, it can be used to find the unknown angles in any triangle by using the sine law.
 In a triangle ABC, if AB = c, BC = a, and CA = b, then by the law of sines,